Experiential learning resources for the innovative educator

 Step 5: Senior Community Action Project

-The most powerful and important part of my students' senior experience in my opinion is the career-based community action project.
-A community action project is a self-directed project-based learning experience with a service-learning twist; the perfect resume builder for high school students.
+The most powerful and important part of high school senior seminars in my opinion is the career-based community action project.
+A community action project is a self-directed project-based learning experience with a service-learning twist; the perfect resume-builder for high school students.

 This experience helps students build a variety of 21st-century skills and provides an impressive volunteer experience to add to their resumes and/or career portfolios.
 These projects take anywhere from 6-12 weeks.
 They are deep learning experiences that involve sustained inquiry.
 So we dive into this project right after students have completed their career exploration projects.